Eventuous/docs/content/docs/subscriptions/checkpoint/index.md

 record Checkpoint(string Id, ulong?
 Position);
 ```

-Out of the box, Eventuous provides a checkpoint store for MongoDB.
-You can register it in your bootstrap code:
+### Available stores

+If a supported projection type in an Eventuous package for projections (`Eventuous.Projections.*`) requires a checkpoint store, you can find its implementation in that package.
+For example, the `Eventuous.Projections.MongoDB` package has a checkpoint store implementation for MongoDB.

+If you register subscriptions in the DI container, you also need to register the checkpoint store:

 ```csharp
 builder.Services.AddSingleton<IMongoDatabase>(Mongo.ConfigureMongo());